MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-migration.md

    > Update the network proxies in a phased rollout.
 Save the current tenant restrictions v1 headers and values.

    > [!IMPORTANT]
-   > Create a rollback plan in case you experience issues.
+   > Create a rollback plan to help you navigate potential issues.

 Use one of the following patterns to migrate your proxy configuration.
 Ensure that your proxy supports the pattern you select.